expo/expo/packages/expo-splash-screen/README.md

   </style>
 ```

-If you have multiple `styles.xml` files located in different directories (e.g. in `res/values-night`, `res/values-night-v23`, etc.) containing exactly the same `style` entry, be sure to update these files accordingly.
+If you have multiple `styles.xml` files located in different directories containing exactly the same `style` entry (e.g. in `res/values-night`, `res/values-night-v23`, etc.), be sure to update these files accordingly.

 Read more about `android:windowFullscreen` flag in [official Android documentation](https://developer.android.com/reference/android/R.attr#windowFullscreen).

 2. Customize `StatusBar style` option

 This option is only available for Android devices running Android 6.0 or greater.
-To enforce `light` or `dark` StatusBar style for given color mode of your application you have to prepare or update your `res/values-v23/styles.xml` (this flag is supported since API 23) file with the following entry:
+To enforce `light` or `dark` StatusBar style for given system color mode, you have to prepare or update your `res/values-v23/styles.xml` file with the following entry (as of this option being supported since API 23, you have to configure specifically named directory containing separate configuration files):

 ```diff
   <!-- Main/SplashScreen activity theme. -->